-9.5/13 of the gain on the Luton home will be exempt from capital gains tax.
+9.5/13 of the gain on the Luton home will be exempt from CGT.
 Upon the eventual sale of the flat the whole of that gain will also be exempt.

 The main residence exemption can be complex and often causes a good deal of misunderstanding.
 Please contact us for further advice before making transactions in property.